-Flow Builder's in-product previewer is a great way to get an idea of how your flow works, but it doesn’t show things like:
+While bot builder's in-product previewer is a great way to get an idea of how your conversation bot works, it doesn’t show some interactions, such as:

-- How and when triggers will run, including Out of Office and CSAT messaging triggers.
+- How and when triggers run, including Out of Office and CSAT messaging triggers.

-- Testing your flow without exposing it to customers (Growth, Professional, and Enterprise plans)
+- Testing your conversation bot in a sandbox (Growth, Professional, and Enterprise plans)

 - More testing tips